-The Audit Compliance Office is responsible for monitoring compliance with various required federal and state standards, as well as coordinating internal audits from time-totime.
-These standards include but are not limited to the Prison Rape Elimination Act, the Maryland Commission on Correctional Standards and the National Detention Standards.
-In 2014, the Audit Compliance Office had a facelift, so to speak.
-The office personnel increased from 1 person to 3 people.
-The workload increased to include Policy & Procedures, OPSTAT and Informal Complaints.
-The Office of Professional Responsibility (OPR), Office of Detention Oversight (ODO) conducted a compliance inspection of the Detention Center in June.
-The annual Immigration & Customs Enforcement audit was conducted by the Nakamoto Group in December.
-Final reports have not been received from either agency, but we anticipate the results to be favorable.
-The Audit Compliance Office is responsible for logging, investigating and answering Inmate Grievances.
+The Compliance Management Office is responsible for monitoring compliance with various required federal and state standards, as well as coordinating internal audits from time to time.
+The Department had four major inspections during 2015.
+The first was the MOSH inspection in March.
+In July we had our first Prison Rape Elimination Act audit.
+This was a three day inspection that covered all three shifts.
+We were prepared and the results of the audit were outstanding.
+In September the Maryland Commission on Correctional Standards was here, their inspections are conducted every three years.
+At the conclusion of the audit, the Assistant Executive Director revealed to Director Kavanagh that during her career no facility has ever not received deficiencies or recommendations on Standard .01 which is Security and Inmate Control.
+Having accomplished this feat was due to the great team work of our employees.
+In December our annual Immigration and Customs Enforcement audit was conducted by the Nakomoto Group.
+We have not received the final report, but we expect the results to be favorable.
+Policy and Procedures are also the responsibility of the Compliance Management Office.
+OPSTAT has added competitiveness within the various departments, especially the Custody Department, with each shift striving to outdo the other.
+The Compliance Management Office is responsible for logging, investigating and answering Inmate Grievances.
 The Inmate Grievance program is intended for use by the inmate population to resolve problems and concerns at the lowest level possible and to ensure that the inmates have unfettered communications with mid and upper level managers and administrators.
-During calendar year 2014 there were 530 inmate grievances processed.
-The Informal Complaint process allows inmates to file an electronic complaint to the Audit Office without going through the formal process.
-The Audit Compliance Office is also responsible for Records Retention, overseeing retention and disposal of inmate records, Detention Center forms, external reports and many others.
+During calendar year 2015 there were 398 inmate grievances processed.
+The Informal Complaint process allows inmates to file and electronic complaints to the Compliance Management staff without going through the formal process.
+The Compliance Management Office is also responsible for Records Retention, overseeing retention and disposal of inmate records, Detention Center forms, external reports and many others.